The privacy of your personal information is important to us.

-If you think the personal information we hold about you is not accurate, complete or up-to-date, you should let us know.
+If you think the personal information IPL holds about you is not accurate, complete or up-to-date, you should let us know.
 Also, please let us know any relevant changes to your personal circumstances as soon as possible.

 We will take reasonable steps to correct information where you provide sufficient evidence or we are otherwise satisfied, having regard for the purpose for which the information is held, that the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.
 We will also notify the correction to other parties to whom we have previously disclosed the information and if such a party refuses to make a correction, we will notify you of that refusal and how you can make a complaint.

-If you require access to personal information we hold about you, please contact us (see section 12 for details).
+If you require access to personal information we hold about you, please send us an email to firstname.lastname@example.org.
 We will generally allow access, unless certain exceptions apply under the Australian Privacy Principles – for example, if we reasonably consider providing access would pose a serious threat to the life, health or safety of any person, or providing access would be likely to prejudice action being taken by an enforcement body, or providing access would be unlawful.